 Particularly tender species should be covered with a fleece during the winter months.

-Red Hot Poker Plant Propagation
+How to Propagate Red Hot Poker Plant

-The best time to make divisions is in early spring before the plant begins to produce new season growth.
+The best time to make divisions is in early spring before the perennial plant begins to produce new season growth.

 To divide, dig up as much of the root system as you can.
 Around the central crown you will notice younger plants or offsets.
 Carefully remove these with a knife or sharp spade.
 Replant each offset in a similar location.